 Rebecca Frost Davis, joined St. Edward’s University in Austin, TX, in July 2013 as Director of Instructional and Emerging Technology, where she provides leadership in the development of institutional vision with respect to the use of technology in pursuit of the university’s educational mission and collaborates with offices across campus to create and execute strategies to realize that vision.
 Instructional Technology helps faculty transform and adapt new digital methods in teaching and research to advance the essential learning outcomes of liberal education.
-As part of that mission, Dr. Davis is one of four co-editors of Digital Pedagogy in the Humanities: A Reader and Toolkit, a collaborative project in development which explores how changes wrought by new digital methods on scholarship are impacting the humanities classroom.
+As part of that mission, Dr. Davis is one of four co-editors of Digital Pedagogy in the Humanities: Models, Concepts, and Experiments, a collaborative project in development and under contract with the MLA which explores how changes wrought by new digital methods on scholarship are impacting the humanities classroom.
 She has taught numerous workshops on teaching with technology for faculty, technologists, and librarians at liberal arts colleges, planned conferences, and consulted on digital teaching, the teaching of writing with technology, classical studies, intercampus teaching, and virtual collaboration.
 Dr. Davis also helped coordinate the Sunoikisis virtual department of classics, including supporting intercampus courses and a three-year longitudinal study of Sunoikisis.

 Dr. Davis is a member of the Association of Computers and the Humanities, an associate member of the Association of American Colleges and Universities, a member of the Modern Language Association, and a member of the newly-formed Digital Classics Association.
 She has reviewed grant applications for the National Endowment for the Humanities and conference proposals for EDUCAUSE and the Alliance of Digital Humanities Organizations, and also took part in workshops on Building Effective Virtual Organizations sponsored by the National Science Foundation Office of Cyberinfrastructure.
 Dr. Davis is past president of the Theta of Texas chapter of Phi Beta Kappa at Southwestern University.